Rockies vs. Marlins Player Props Betting Odds

 Soler Stats

-- Jorge Soler has 41 hits with nine doubles, 12 home runs and 17 walks.
+- Jorge Soler has recorded 41 hits with nine doubles, 12 home runs and 18 walks.
 He has driven in 27 runs.

 Soler Recent Games